l0rdFalco/css_prac/prac4_notes.md

 aside from resetting, one can use *normalize.css* that sets default styling for elements.
 It is essentially a css file with default values for all elements.
 It's aim is cross-browser compatibility.

-### max-width & max-height
+### max-width & min-width
-max width ensures elements are responsive for different screen sizes
+max-width ensures elements are responsive for different screen sizes

 for block-level elements, if the viewport shrinks below what is set in max-width, the element width becomes the width of the viewport/parent.
 On the other hand, it wont go beyond the set value if the viewport/parent container expands

 fir inline-level elements, the max-width value stays constant if the viewport shrinks below the set number.
-It like max-width has no impact on an inline element
+It like max-width has no impact on an inline element.

-adding max-width on images creates a responsive layout
+adding max-width on images creates a responsive layout.

-max width behaves differently depending on the value of the display property.
+max-width and min-width behave differently depending on the value of the display property.

 max-width can be used on the main container to ensure that content does not go too wide on larger screens.

-start from 7:30:00
+min-width sets an element's width that it won't shrnk below.

+min-width is useful for maintaining a section width in a grid layout so that it doesn't become too narrow.

+it is used a lot in span elements as it ensures that text does not become too narrow and also improves visual consistency.

+### min-height & max-height

+max-height sets a height value that the element won't exceed. max-width and max-height work differently. max-width is based in its container so it applies even without content.
+On the other hand, it only applies when content exceeds the set limt.
+If there is no content and no height and a set max-height value, the element won't be visible (height:0;)

+since content will overflow if it is larger than the max-height, the *overflow* property comes into play some values of overflow include:
+1. hidden: any overflowing content will be cut out
+2. visible: overflow can happen (default value)
+3. scroll: introduces a scrollbar that will aways be present
+4. auto:: introduces a scrollbar only when necessary

+max-height is used to ensure elements do no exceed a certain height value e.g. on modal windows with min-height, the element can expand to fit the element if it exceeds the set min-height value. you use min-height to ensure an element doesnt exceed a certain value regardless of the content